- Our Work

-This self-assessment tool is designed to assist local and regional cross-sector partnerships in their continuous improvement efforts, and serves as a first step towards achieving the Talent Hub designation.
+This self-assessment tool is designed to assist local and regional partnerships in their continuous improvement efforts.
+It also serves as a first step toward achieving the Talent Hub designation.
 The tool is a series of questions, organized into six sections:

 This tool is also the first step in the Talent Hub designation process (see below for an overview of the process).
 For those communities interested in determining if they are a Talent Hub, they may indicate their interest by submitting the form to Lumina in the final section.
 After submitting the form, you will contact Lumina to schedule an exploratory call where, among other things, the results of the form will be discussed.
 Instructions are included in the final stages of the form.

 Honest Reflection and Assessment: This tool is only effective if the respondent is honest and reflective when answering each question.
-Some questions have obvious answers, making it easy to respond with confidence.
-Others require a respondent’s subjective assessment.
-The tool is only as good as the information put into it.
+Some questions have obvious, concrete answers; others require a respondent’s subjective assessment.

-Not All Yeses: A Talent Hub is not defined as a partnership that can respond yes to every question.
-Partnerships are often complex and unique to their own context.
+Not All Yeses: Partnerships are often complex, and each is unique to its own context.
 Therefore, it is reasonable that a highly effective partnership will have a mix of yes, maybe, and no responses throughout the self-assessment tool.
-In designing the tool this way, Lumina hopes to meet partnerships where they are, provide a continuous improvement tool that helps partnerships achieve their goals, and encourage honest reflection among key stakeholders.
-Most importantly, partnerships should not try to respond “yes” to every question.
-This will ultimately reduce the effectiveness of the tool.
+In designing the tool this way, Lumina hopes to meet partnerships where they are, provide a tool that helps partnerships achieve their goals, and encourage honest reflection among key stakeholders.

-The Whole Partnership: This tool is best used when multiple key stakeholders are active in responding to the questions.
-The questions address the entire partnership, not just one organization or leader of the partnership.
+The Whole Partnership: This tool is best used when multiple key stakeholders respond to the questions.
+The questions address the entire partnership, not just one organization or leader.
 Partnerships that respond from only one perspective often create inaccurate assessments.
-For those engaging in the Talent Hub designation process, an inaccurate assessment will create challenging conditions at later phases when asked to verify and/or provide evidence supporting responses.
-A partnership may consider sending this assessment to key stakeholders for individual reflection, followed by a group discussion, and then (if pursuing designation) submit one response to Lumina.
-Doing so will create opportunities for dialogue among key partners and a more accurate assessment of the partnership.
+For those engaging in the Talent Hub designation process, an inaccurate assessment will pose challenges at later phases when the partnership is asked to provide evidence to support responses.
+A partnership may consider sending this assessment to key stakeholders for individual reflection, followed by a group discussion, and then (if pursuing the designation) submit one response to Lumina.
+Doing so will create opportunities for dialogue among key partners and thus produce a more accurate assessment of the partnership.

-A final note about the Talent Hub designation for those communities wishing to proceed through the designation process: The Talent Hub designation is specific in many ways, requiring cross-sector partnerships that include higher education institutions, requiring disaggregated reporting to the National Student Clearinghouse, requiring partnerships to have a specific focus on postsecondary completion, to name a few.
-As such, Lumina and its partners are as concerned with fit when assessing a partnership.
-Some very effective partnerships will not be eligible for Talent Hub designation due to issues related to strategic fit.
+A Note about the Designation: The Talent Hub designation is specific in many ways.
+For instance, it requires all of the following: cross-sector partnerships that include higher education institutions, reporting of disaggregated data to the National Student Clearinghouse, and partnerships with a specific focus on completion of credentials beyond high school.
+As such, Lumina and its partners are as concerned with strategic “fit” when assessing a partnership, which means that some very effective partnerships will not be eligible for Talent Hub designation.

-For those interested in beginning the Talent Hub designation process, more information is below.
+For those interested in seeking the Talent Hub designation, more information is below.

-Thank you for your interest and efforts to improve education outcomes for your community.
-If you have questions, please reach us at email@example.com.
+Thank you for your interest and efforts to improve education outcomes in your community.
+If you have questions, please reach us at firstname.lastname@example.org.

 Applying for the Talent Hub designation is a four-step process.

 Following the directions above, a partnership should complete the self-assessment tool and submit a response for review.
 Only one response should be submitted on behalf of a partnership.
-Every partnership that submits a response will proceed to step 2—a partnership will not be removed from consideration based on their responses.
+Every partnership that submits a response will proceed to Step 2.
+No partnership will be removed from consideration based solely on these responses.

-Exploration: The partnership and Lumina learn about each other, discusses the Talent Hub designation, and general observations from the self-assessment.
+Exploration: The partnership and Lumina learn about each other, discuss the Talent Hub designation, and share general observations from the self-assessment.
 This phase is primarily focused on ensuring fit between a partnership, Lumina, and the Talent Hub designation.

 Validation: Lumina will ask probing questions about the partnership, its work, and about the responses to the self-assessment.
 Partnerships may need to provide evidence and/or engage key stakeholders in the conversation.